Process Server Certification

 Refer to section 3.0 of the JBCC Rules for additional details on this requirement.

 New continuing education requirement.
 Renewing process servers must document that they have completed 12 hours of continuing education during the 3-year certification period.
 However, process servers who were certified as of September 1, 2014 do not have to complete CE for their first renewal under the JBCC.
 For those process servers, the continuing education requirement begins with the process server's next three-year certification period.
 (That is, for the second renewal under the JBCC.)
+Please refer to the Certification & Renewal section of our Frequently Asked Questions page for additional information on the CE requirement.

 All fees are non-refundable.